Jobs Career Advice Post Job

 How to Write a Sales Resume

-There are certain sales-related terms that should be included in your sales resume.
-Bear in mind that the hiring manager would be on the lookout for specific words.
+Certain sales-related terms should be included in your sales resume.
+Bear in mind that the hiring manager will be looking for specific words.

 It is also important to tailor your resume to the specific opening you are applying for.
 Take note of the requirements and include the keywords in your resume.

-Furthermore, the organization could have an Applicant Tracking System (ATS) in place to help automate its recruitment process.
+Furthermore, the organisation could implement an Applicant Tracking System (ATS) to automate its recruitment process.
 As you may know, it’s software that scans for relevant keywords and discards resumes that do not include them.
-Unlike, human review where considerations may be applied, ATS doesn’t care.
+Unlike human review, where considerations may be applied, ATS doesn’t care.
 This post explains how the ATS works.

 Please do not misinterpret this as an opportunity to pad your resume with words just because they are technical.